Searching for the dead cone effects with iterative declustering of heavy-flavor jets: Iterative declustering of heavy flavor-tagged jets

 The tagged jets are then declustered using the Cambridge/Aachen (C/A) algorithm \cite{Dokshitzer:1997in}.
 Since the C/A metric is such that particles at small angles are combined first, the first steps of the declustering process find the prongs at the largest relative angles.

-When moving backwards through the jet history, we always follow the branch containing the heavy flavor and we register the relative transverse momentum $k_{T}$ and angle $\theta$ of the complementary untaged prong onto the Lund map.
+When moving backwards through the jet history, we always follow the branch containing the heavy flavor and we register the relative transverse momentum $k_{\rm T}$ and angle $\theta$ of the complementary untaged prong onto the Lund map.
 The cases where the heavy-flavor tagged prong is not the hardest are of the order of $1\%$ and $ 0.001\%$ in the explored kinematic regime for c and b-jets respectively and their exclusion from the Lund map has no quantitative impact on the results, so there are no ambiguities in the comparison to the inclusive jets, in which case we follow the hardest prong.

 Figure \ref{fig:LundParton} left column, shows the Lund maps for b and c-tagged jets together with inclusive jets, at parton level.
-The $y$ and $x$ axes are log($k_{T}$) and log($1/\theta$) respecively.
-The 2D maps are normalized to the total number of entries, so they represent a splitting density.
+The $y$ and $x$ axes are ln($k_{\rm T}$) and ln($1/\theta$) respecively.
+The 2D maps are normalized to the total number of jets.
 The underlying event was switched off.

 Already visually, without further analysis, one can note that the small angle region is less filled for heavy quarks jets than for inclusive jets.